 We all have our favorite fruits and vegetables!

-Most people do not eat organic because the added cost of such items so end up eating non-organic produce.
+Most people do not eat organic because of the added cost of these items.
+They end up eating non-organic produce.
 The question is can we afford to not eat well?
 How important is it really?
 Does it really make a difference?

 We must first understand what organic is: